What is the Magnus Expansion?: On the universal enveloping algebras of post-Lie algebras

 If $\h=(V,[-,-],\pl)$ is a post-Lie algebra, one has

-\begin{rem} Here, the second tree has an unlabeled vertex as root, which stands for the Lie bracket.
+\begin{remark} Here, the second tree has an unlabelled vertex as root, which stands for the Lie bracket.
 Another natural way to implement this bracket would have been by formally writing brackets of trees, like

-The choice of the "tree"-implementation of the Lie bracket was motivated by an easier description of the operadic structure of $\PSB$, as all elements are (classes) of trees. \end{rem}
+The choice of the "tree"-implementation of the Lie bracket was motivated by an easier description of the operadic structure of $\PSB$, as all elements are (classes) of trees. \end{remark}